markjvoltaire/markjvoltaire/README.md

 ## About

 I'm a full stack developer passionate about turning ideas into real products.
 From AI travel concierges to sports trading platforms, I build end-to-end solutions that are fast, functional, and built to last.
-Based in Miami — always building.
+Based in Miami.

 ---